anhdiepmmk/gemini-pdf-text-extraction/README.md

    ```

 3. **Configure Environment Variables**:
-  - Create a `.env` file in the root directry.
+  - Create a `.env` file in the root directory
-  - Copy the contents of `.env.example` into `.ev`.
+  - Copy the contents of `.env.example` into `.env`.
-  - Replace `your_google_genai_api_key` with your actual Google Gemini API ey:
+  - Replace `your_google_genai_api_key` with your actual Google Gemini API key:
      ```
      GOOGLE_GENAI_API_KEY=your_google_genai_api_key
      ```

 4. **Prepare Input Files**:
-  - Place the PDF files you want to process into the `input/` directry.
+  - Place the PDF files you want to process into the `input/` directory.

-## 🚀 Running the Scrpt
+## 🚀 Running the Script

-To start the text extraction process,run:
+To start the text extraction process,run:

 ```bash
 node index.js
 ```

-The script will process each PDF in the `input/` directory, extract and correct the text using the Gemini API, and save the results as `.txt` files in the `output/` direcory.
+The script will process each PDF in the `input/` directory, extract and correct the text using the Gemini API, and save the results as `.txt` files in the `output/` directory.

-## 🔄 Retry Straegy
+## 🔄 Retry Strategy

-The script includes a retry mechanism using the `async-retry` package to handle potential API rate limits or transient errs. It will attempt to process each file up to 10 times, with randomized delays between reries.
+The script includes a retry mechanism using the `async-retry` package to handle potential API rate limits or transient errs.
+It will attempt to process each file up to 10 times, with randomized delays between retries.

-## 📄 Otput
+## 📄 Output

-For each processed PDF file, a corresponding `.txt` file will be created in the `output/` directory, preserving the original fiename.
+For each processed PDF file, a corresponding `.txt` file will be created in the `output/` directory, preserving the original filename.

-## 📬 Contribtions
+## 📬 Contributions

-Contributions are welcome!
-Feel free to open issues or submit pull requests to enhance the functionality or address ay bugs.
+Contributions are welcome!
+Feel free to open issues or submit pull requests to enhance the functionality or address any bugs.

 ---

-For more information or to report issues, please visit the [GitHub repository](https://github.com/anhdiepmmk/gemini-pdf-text-extrction).
+For more information or to report issues, please visit the [GitHub repository](https://github.com/anhdiepmmk/gemini-pdf-text-extrction).